 Justice for George: Messages From The People

 Justice for George: Messages From The People was an opportunity for visitors to experience the stories being told through this art.
 The mourning of our loss, the acknowledgment of our failures and successes, and our hopes for the future and a more equitable Minneapolis.
-They hoped that through the exhibit the people of Minneapolis would heal together, learn from one another, and create understanding that leads to positive change.
+The MTM team hoped that through the exhibit the people of Minneapolis would heal together, learn from one another, and create understanding that leads to positive change.
+A survey conducted by the Urban Art Mapping Department at the university of St Thomas with over 70 responses proved that they accomplished their goal.

-The exhibit consisted of 200 of the 800 boards that were collected over the past year, 16 BIPOC artists that they paid to paint live murals, 4 live performances from Black musicians, 8 local BIPOC owned community organizations, and hundreds of visitors who came to heal and build community through the mural art.
+The exhibit consisted of 200 of the 1,000 plywood panels that were collected since 2020, 16 BIPOC artists that they paid to paint live murals, 4 live performances from Black musicians, 8 local BIPOC owned community organizations, and hundreds of visitors who came to heal and build community through the mural art.

 To visit the exhibit, which lives on digitally through a story map created by MTM Volunteers Adem Ojulu, Rachel Weiher, and Frederica Simmons, Click the link below.